navattic.identify({ email: user.email })

 When you're comparing pricing, make sure you're looking at the whole picture.
 The subscription fee might not be the only cost involved.
 Some providers charge extra for implementation, data migration, or specialized training for your team.
 It's also smart to ask about limits on users, storage, or the number of proposals you can manage each month.
 One of the biggest hidden costs can come from a lack of good analytics.
 If a tool doesn't help you analyze proposal performance, you could be losing time and resources on strategies that don't work.
 Always ask for a detailed breakdown of what's included and what might cost extra down the line to avoid any unexpected expenses.

-Calculate Your ROI
+How to Calculate Your RFP Software ROI

 The ultimate goal of investing in RFP software is to get a positive return on your investment (ROI).
 This isn't just about winning more deals—it's also about the massive amount of time you save.
 When your team can generate first drafts in minutes instead of days, they have more time to focus on strategy and personalizing proposals.
 Some companies have reported a return of over $700 for every dollar invested in RFP software, while others find customers save hundreds of thousands of dollars per year.
 By automating repetitive tasks and improving the quality of your responses, a tool like HeyIris.ai can directly contribute to higher win rates and a healthier bottom line.

-How to Choose the Right RFP Software
+How to Pick the Best RFP Software for Your Needs

 With so many options on the market, finding the perfect RFP software can feel like a huge task.
 But it doesn't have to be.
 The right tool should feel like a natural extension of your team—one that simplifies your process, not complicates it.
 The key is to approach your search with a clear strategy.